Das00130/Anti-Money-Laundering-using-Keras/README.md

 ```
 ![png](images/co-relation.png)

-In the given above correlation matrix we can see that variable oldbalanceDest
-and newbalanceDest are highly correlated to each other, hence will remove on of the features.
+In the correlation matrix we can see that variable oldbalanceDest and newbalanceDest are highly correlated to each other, hence will remove one of the variables.

 ```python